burlachenkok/burlachenkok.github.io/_posts/2024-04-22-FL-Remote-Research-Talk-on-NV2024.md

 ---
 layout: post
-title: Research Talk at NVIDIA
+title: Remote Research Talk at NVIDIA
 published: true
 ---

-Research Talk at NVIDIA
+The research talk at NVIDIA which devoted to presenting one of the recent research papers.

 ---